Pedro-Vital/End-to-end-ML-project-churn-prediction/README.md

 **Model Strategy:**

 * The model type is selected via configuration (e.g., XGBoost or Random Forest).
-* Hyperparameters are defined in [Experiment.ipynb](./research/Experiment.ipynb) and logged in config's params.yaml.
+* Hyperparameters are defined externally and logged in config's params.yaml.
 * Training occurs only on resampled, transformed data.

 **MLflow Integration:**